In The Grove

 To the Svensk Trädgårdssida

 I showed most of flowering shrubs, like MagnoliaRhododendrons and Azaleas, but there have been some more - like Kerria japonica 'Pleniflora' and Deutzia scabra, wrong labelled as Deutzia rosea, which I really wanted, and Weigela florida variegata nana.
 And the climber, Hydrangea anomala ssp.petiolaris.
 It was even not missing roses - not really IN the woodland, but on its edge, and they were even several!
-Last but not least, flowering plants like Aquilegias, which obviousely loved Wodland, Papaver nudicaule, now changed to
+Last but not least, flowering plants like Aquilegias, which obviousely loved Woodland, Papaver nudicaule.

 Above from Left to Right: Kerria japonica 'Pleniflora'Deutzia scabra (because of the wrong label, it was planted in a very wrong location - in front of the rose 'Aïcha' and I had to prune it hard rather often, because the shrub wants to grow to about 3 m tall..), Weigela florida variegata nana, which grew unexpected (maybe only for me..) widely, interfering other plants around, and - the climber, Hydrangea anomala ssp. petiolata, which I planted at the high trunk, but not high enough for this very vigorous plant..

-As I mentioned Before, the flowers which thrived really well in Woodland was Aquilegias, which came themself from the garden upper part, hybridized with each other and gave me pleasure to watch every year different colours and shapes.
+As I mentioned before, the flowers which thrived really well in Woodland was Aquilegias, which came themselves from the garden upper part, hybridized with each other and gave me pleasure to watch every year different colours and shapes.
 I planted in Woodland only two sorts, Aquilegia variegated 'Woodland Side' and A. alpina.
-Aquilegia 'Woodland Side (Belowfirst on the leftgrew by myself and planted about 2000, spread itself enormously.
+Aquilegia 'Woodland Side' (Belowfirst on the leftgrew by myself and planted about year 2000, spread itself enormously.

-Apart of natural, self-sown but old trees, like the oaks (it was at the beginning 7 of them) and Sorbus aucuparia self-sown as well, I planted some of other, young and more decorative, but not necessary it was wise chouce!
-I wrote above about mistakes like to plant Metasequoia or Ceder atlantica.
-It was some more, not sure if more wise!
 Probably in autumn 1998 I have planted 2 small roted cuttings of Laburnum x watereri, thinking of the gold-yellow hanging clusters of flowers lightening the Woodland..
 But I will never see it..
-Anyway, one of them died, but another grew rather well, in 2003 ws alrady about 2 m tall!
+Anyway, one of them died, but another grew rather well, in 2003 was already about 2 m tall!
 Another tree, which at least grows extremely slowly, was purchased in 1999 - Acer shirasawanum Aureum, which really lightened The Peat Bed.
 It is describing on selling sites as a bush-formed, but I sow it in Göteborgs Trädgårdföreningen as a tree about 6 m tall.
 Unfortunately, this beautiful tree is not much hardy, some sources named zon 1, as in Gothenburg, other - zon 1-4.
 I wonder if somebody has it in the garden in Sweden in zon 4?
-I just read on one site that the tree of the size which it was in the Yngve's Woodland in 2005 (about 1 m) costed 2195 sek in June 2013 in the same Garden Centre I have bought it for 300 sek!
-Do not go och dig up it, please!
+I just read on one website that the tree of the size which it was in the Yngve's Woodland in 2005 (about 1 m) costed 2195 sek in June 2013 in the same Garden Centre I have bought it for 300 sek!
+Do not go och dig it up, please!

 I planted in Woodland also small seedlings of the Sorbus cashmeriana and a whole hedge of Caragana, they are not really trees, but can be rather tall as well..
 These plants have still been small when I went out from the garden for ever..